Eating animal foods can be healthy, sustainable and ethical – Part 3 Ethics

 As I said before, veganism is the logical answer to a society that has industrially abused animals for many decades.
 It is a necessary step to collectively allow us to get back to a new normal, which - according to me - will be basically an "old" normal of a diet of natural, local, seasonal, pure Real Foods of plant AND animal origin, as they could be found on a farm, grown in a respectful, sustainable, ethical, small-scale manner.

 I really hope that the information provided in this series was useful for you.
-It would be so great if all your passion, compassion, determination and consciousness would be channeled into building a world that is truly healthy, sustainable and ethical - for all of us.
+I love you vegans, I really do and it would be so great if all your passion, compassion, determination and consciousness would be channeled into building a world that is truly healthy, sustainable and ethical - for all of us.